Skip to main content

 5.8.2 Any aspect of a complaint that is governed by other legislation (e.g. employment law) will be dealt with through the appropriate procedure.
 The customer will be advised of this.

 5.8.5 If a customer, third party or advocate appoints a solicitor, it will be referred to the relevant Head of Service who will decide whether to register this as a formal complaint, give a full response or appoint our own solicitors.
-If a solicitor is appointed whilst a complaint is being processed, this will also be referred to the responsible Head of Service who will decide whether to suspend the complaint or continue to provide a response.
+If a solicitor is appointed whilst a complaint is being processed, this will also be referred to the responsible Head of Service and Company Secretary who will decide whether to suspend the complaint or continue to provide a response.

 5.8.6 Complaints regarding Anti-Social Behaviour (ASB) will be dealt with under the Anti-Social Behaviour Policy unless there is dissatisfaction with the delivery of the service.